CircleCI-Archived/os-detect-orb/README.md

 ## Resources

-[CircleCI Orb Registry Page][reg-page] - The official registry page for this orb will include all versions, executors, commands, and have described the jobs.
+[CircleCI Orb Registry Page][reg-page] - The official registry page for this orb  includes all versions, executors, commands, and have been described the jobs.
-[CircleCI Orb Docs](https://circleci.com/docs/2.0/orb-intro/#section=configuration) - Docs for using and creating CircleCI Orbs.
+[CircleCI Orb Docs](https://circleci.com/docs/2.0/orb-intro/#section=configuration) - Docs used for using and creating CircleCI Orbs.

 ## Contributing
-We welcome [issues](https://github.com/CircleCI-Public/os-detect-orb/issues) to and [pull requests](https://github.com/CircleCI-Public/os-detect-orb/pulls) against this repository!
+We welcome [issues](https://github.com/CircleCI-Public/os-detect-orb/issues) to and [pull requests](https://github.com/CircleCI-Public/os-detect-orb/pulls) against this repository!!
-For further questions/comments about this or other orbs, visit the Orb Category of [CircleCI Discuss](https://discuss.circleci.com/c/orbs).
+For further questions/comments about this or other orbs repos, visit the Orb Category of [CircleCI Discuss](https://discuss.circleci.com/c/orbs).

 ### Publishing